Anderson 100 Series Reviews

 [Site Editor's Answer]

-I might put that Andersen 100 at the top, although the Simonton for $6K less is not bad if the installer was really good.
+I might put that Andersen 100 series at the top, although the Simonton for $6K less is not bad if the installer was really good.
 If you're not planning to stay in the home very long, then the Mezzo might be the call.
 Sort of depends on the timeline.

 Bill - Site Editor - from 2022

-Andersen 100 Series Price Quote
+Andersen 100 Series Prices

+Hello Bill, I seem to be getting somewhat higher bids than examples I see on your site.
+Are prices going up like most things in construction?
 Anyway, here's my latest bid and is the cheapest one I've gotten to date and I'm just wondering what you think.
 Note the Sunrise is the Standard Sunrise.
 Pure vinyl but the grade above the Essentials.
-Not the Vanguard or Restoration.
+So, not the Vanguard or Restoration.
+All Options Include: 24 Total Wds. & 1 Sliding Patio Door

-Total Project Option 1: ProVia Endure: $18,590
+Option 1: ProVia Endure: $18,590

 $2615 (Patio Dr.)

-Total Project Option 2: Sunrise Window: $19,290
+Option 2: Sunrise Window: $19,290

 $2580 (Patio Dr.)

-Total Project Option 3: Polaris UltraWeld: $19,678
+Option 3: Polaris UltraWeld: $19,678

 $2266 (Patio Dr.)

-Total Project Option 4: Andersen 100-Series: $21,522
+Option 4: Andersen 100-Series: $21,522

 $2800 (Patio Dr.)